UnaBiz/unashield/docs/hardware.md

 | **1** | **1** | **X** | **OUTPUT** | **NO** | **Output High** |

 ### *Can UnaShield work as a breakout board?*
-UnaShield can be the breakout board of the onboard SIGFOX module. **Only five pins need to connected,** so that the SIGFOX module can be controlled by any external MCU (e.g. ARM CPU, Raspberry Pi) or integrated to any existing system.
+UnaShield can be the breakout board of the onboard Sigfox module. **Only five pins need to connected,** so that the Sigfox module can be controlled by any external MCU (e.g. ARM CPU, Raspberry Pi) or integrated to any existing system.

 | **Power Pins:** | **UART Interface:** |
 | :-------------: | :-----------------: |